MinaProtocol/mina/src/app/test_executive/README.md

 ![we are all good christian victorian women here](https://user-images.githubusercontent.com/3465290/213062888-6fd82ec4-7e96-4b5a-bbc4-926f8b9cde79.png)
 |:--:|
 *Leave these others and come to me.
 My arms are hungry for you.
 Come, and we can rest together.
-Come, my husband, come!* ~excerpt from Dracula, by Bram Stoker; Chapter XVI: DR SEWARD’S DIARY *(continued)*
+Come, my husband, come!* ~excerpt from *Dracula*, by Bram Stoker; Chapter XVI: DR SEWARD’S DIARY *(continued)*

 Lucy is of course named after the character Lucy Westerna from Bram Stoker's Dracula.
 Lucy is Mina Harker née Murray's ["best friend"](https://www.youtube.com/watch?v=VbbRQj8Oi2k), who sapphically and figuratively [tests Mina's virtues](https://archiveofourown.org/tags/Mina%20Murray%20Harker*s*Lucy%20Westenra/works) (and the virtues of the other characters in the novel but no one cares about them), so naturally we thought this would be an appropriate name for an integration testing framework which tests the Mina Protocol.